jundalisay/ppblist/content/en/pantrypreneur/farm.md

 how:
-  title : "How it Works"
+  title : "How it Works (Urban Garden Version)"
   steps:
     - id: 1
       img: "/screens/farm/farm0.jpg"